History of the Fund

 In the first policy year, FISIF provided workers’ compensation coverage for 28 Member businesses, covering approximately $2 million in payroll.
 Administration of the Fund was handled in-house while claims administration was handled by a contracted third-party administrator.

 In 1996 FISIF hired the first of its team of claims experts and took claims administration in-house further benefiting our Members by reducing operating costs and employing specialized claims adjusters dedicated to effectively handling food-industry related claims and knowledgeable about the New Mexico statutes governing workers’ compensation.

 Today, FISIF is the second largest self-insurance fund in the state of New Mexico, serving over 570 food industry businesses and covering more than $600 million in employee payroll.
-To date, FISIF has returned $15.1 million in surplus funds back to its Members in the form of dividends and even more in the form of lower premiums.
+To date, FISIF has returned $15.1 million in surplus funds back to its Members and even more in the form of lower premiums.
 FISIF’s wholly owned subsidiary, Adjusting Alternatives, LLC, now as a third-party administrator providing the same premiere workers’ compensation claims and administration services for other insurance carriers and other self-insured entities.

 Known for its service, stability and no-nonsense approach to claims handling, in its more than 27 years of operation, FISIF has become the premiere workers’ compensation provider for New Mexico businesses in the food Industry.